shilpi23pandey/shilpi23pandey/README.md

 #### About me :coffee:	:computer:	:keyboard:	:ledger:

 - Software developer
-- I speak fluent Python, Java, C++ and JavaScript.
+- I speak fluent Dart, Python , Java, C++ and JavaScript.
 - All about learning and building cool stuff.

 ##### Connect on [Linkedin](https://www.linkedin.com/in/shilpi-pandey-7a4979114/) or [drop a mail](shilpi23pandey@gmail.com)